Rishthegreat/Notes/School/Civil Rights Movement.md

 - Promoted the created of Black political and social institutions
 - The term was popularized by Stokely Carmichael
 - Many SNCC (Student Nonviolent Coordinating Committee) members were become critical of leaders that articulated non-violent repsonses to racism
-- King and many other leader did not like his teachings because it was too radical and would loose the support of the white people, especially the northern white people who were necessary for
+- King and many other leader did not like his teachings because it was too radical and would loose the support of the white people, especially the northern white people who were necessary for changing the law
+### Black Panther
+- One of the organizations that supported black power
+- Started in Oakland, California
+- Believed in gun rights because the police never protected
+- They did get invovled in some crime
+- The FBI did not like them and tried to convinve the public that they were a terrorist organization